-Policy SCLP12.66: Mow Hill, Witnesham
+Policy SCLP12.71: Mow Hill, Witnesham

-1.17ha of land at Mow Hill, Witnesham, as shown on the Policies Map, is identified for development of approximately 20 dwellings.
+1.5ha of land at Mow Hill, Witnesham, as shown on the Policies Map, is identified for the development of approximately 30 dwellings.

-- a) Provision of affordable housing; - b) Retention of the hedgerow which borders Mow Hill, except where removal is required for access; - c) Provision of a footpath to the frontage of the site; - d) Design and layout to be sympathetic to the setting of the nearby Grade II Listed Buildings; - e) Provision of landscaping to create a 'soft' edge to the eastern and northern boundaries of the site; and - f) A flood risk assessment will be required, and any necessary mitigation provided.
+- a) Provision of affordable housing on site; - b) Retention of the hedgerow which borders Mow Hill, except where removal is required for access; - c) Provision of a pedestrian connectivity southwards on Mow Hill; - d) Design and layout to be sympathetic to the setting of the nearby Grade II Listed Buildings; - e) Provision of landscaping to create a 'soft' edge to the eastern and northern boundaries of the site; and - f) A site-specific Flood Risk Assessment will be required, and any necessary mitigation provided.